-Matthew Wilkening is the Editor in Chief of UltimateClassicRock.com.
-He is determined to raise his child in a world without competitive singing television shows.
+Matthew Wilkening is the Editor in Chief of UltimateClassicRock.com and Diffuser.fm.
+He is determined to raise his children in a world without competitive singing television shows.

 Prince Leaves Behind a World Bathed in ‘Purple Rain’ – 365 Prince Songs in a Year